izanmubarak/Cryptora/README.md

 - `$[x] [cryptocurrency]` - Type this command (replace `[x]` with any number, and `[cryptocurrency]` with your desired cryptocurrency) to instantly convert an amount of U.S. dollars to the desired cryptocurrency.

+- `help` - You can type `help` in Cryptora to get these supported commands in-line, so that you don't have to keep referring to Cryptora's GitHub.

+## How it was built

+Cryptora was built using the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) framework, a powerful, easy-to-use platform for building Telegram bots in Python.
+Data is retrieved from a variety of sources, using a combination of API access and webscraping.
+News articles are retrieved from [CoinDesk](http://coindesk.com) through its RSS feed.

 ## Acknowledgements and Notes

 A special thank you to Michael Yousif (@mjyousif) and Augustine Osagie (@osagie98) for testing my bot in its beta stages and providing inspiration for new features and ideas.

+Cryptora's feature set would not have been possible without the following Python packages: Dateparser, Feedparser, BeautifulSoup4, Datefinder, and gdax.
+Thank you to the developers who have created and maintained these amazingly useful modules.

 Please invest responsibly.
-Use Cryptora as a tool to *help* you make investment decisions, but do not use it as your *only* source of information.
+Use Cryptora as a tool to help you make investment decisions, but do not use it as your *only* source of information.
+As always, the price of whatever coin you purchase is entirely contingent on where you purchase the coins.